-FULL BIO
+BIO

-Andrea Carafa is an academic, entrepreneur, startup builder, and angel investor based in Silicon Valley and interested in climate tech, biotech, and AI for sustainability.
-He currently serves as Director of the Blackstone Launchpad powered by Techstars as well as QB3 Entrepreneur in Residence and Rachel Carson Lecturer at the University of California, Santa Cruz, where he teaches Hacking for Oceans.
-He has been named a World Economic Forum Global Shaper and member of the Fast Company Impact Council.
-He has also been named MIT Technology Review Innovators Under 35 Ambassador and Judge, member of the Review Committee for the National Science Foundation "America's Seed Fund", member of the Partnership on AI, Fellow of the Royal Society of Arts, Manufactures and Commerce, and Delegate to the UN Science, Technology & Innovation Forum for the Sustainable Development Goals.
+Andrea Carafa is a Silicon Valley–based serial entrepreneur turned academic, innovation ecosystem leader, strategy and policy advisor, and angel investor focused on technology ventures for sustainability, health, and societal resilience.
+He currently serves as Director of the Blackstone Launchpad powered by Techstars, QB3 Entrepreneur in Residence, and CIED Entrepreneur in Residence and Lecturer at the University of California, Santa Cruz, where he teaches Hacking for Oceans.
+He has been named a World Economic Forum Global Shaper, member of the Fast Company Impact Council, MIT Technology Review Innovators Under 35 Ambassador and Judge, member of the Review Committee for America's Seed Fund of the National Science Foundation, member of the Partnership on AI, Fellow of the Royal Society of Arts, Manufactures and Commerce, and Delegate to the UN Science, Technology & Innovation Forum for the Sustainable Development Goals.

-Previously, Andrea served as the AEGEE Representative at the United Nations, where he created a multi-stakeholder initiative within the UN Rio+20 process and advocated for the creation of the Sustainable Development Goals and the Secretary-General's first ever Envoy on Youth role.
-He was also the Founder and Executive Director of the sustainability design and innovation studio Green Young Economy and helped shape Future Earth, a global sustainability research and innovation initiative announced at the UN Rio+20 Summit, and currently funded by the Leonardo DiCaprio Foundation, NASA, NSF, the European Space Agency, and universities, academies, foundations, and governments around the world.
+Andrea served as the AEGEE Representative at the United Nations, where he created a multi-stakeholder initiative within the UN Rio+20 process and advocated for the creation of the Sustainable Development Goals and the Secretary-General's first ever Envoy on Youth role.
+He was also the Founder and Executive Director of the sustainability innovation studio Green Young Economy and helped shape Future Earth, a global sustainability research and innovation initiative announced at the UN Rio+20 Summit, and funded by the Leonardo DiCaprio Foundation, NASA, NSF, the European Space Agency, and several universities, academies, foundations, and governments around the world.

-Andrea has been a speaker at summits and institutions such as the World Economic Forum, European Commission, Expo, World Ocean Summit, and the UN, and his work and ideas have been featured by publications such as Reuters, Fortune, Huffington Post, and Fast Company.
+Andrea has been a speaker at summits and institutions such as the World Economic Forum, European Commission, Expo, World Ocean Summit, and the UN, and his work and ideas have been featured by publications such as Reuters, NASDAQ, Fortune, Huffington Post, and Fast Company.

 Languages